Act One: 10 years

 And this even more glorious glory, that stupid doll was now lost forever, bringing Marjorie to such an intensity of sound it seemed unnatural.
 Mother had that look on her face, that pinched look in her eyebrows she could not mask, even with her feet impaled like a victim of torture in a medieval dungeon, that a migraine was being birthed.

 It was true; you obeyed those who were stronger than you, but this did not preclude sabotage, if the stronger was vulnerable.
-Now, looking at the scene before her as a nun might adore the nativity of her blessed baby Jesus, she could not help but let tears fall from her eyes.
-Mother in the double-throws of agony, being hoisted by two paramedics onto a gurney, the wretched of balling placed on her chest to scream daggers into her migraine head, and all the spectators could surmise was this wonderful, young daughter of hers was in the throes of despair over the agony of her family.
+Now, looking at the scene before her, as a nun might adore the nativity of her blessed baby Jesus, she could not help but let tears fall from her eyes.
+Mother in the double-throws of agony, being hoisted by two paramedics onto a gurney, the wretched of balling placed on her chest to scream daggers into her migraine head, and all the spectators could surmise was this wonderful, young daughter of hers let fall tears of despair over the agony of her family.

 It was night.
 There would be school tomorrow.
 This was good.
 More opportunity to make her mark, and from now on the goal would be to match her brilliance at the beach.
 She must not be caught any more.
 She must develop patience.
 She was getting too old to expect her youth to shield her from consequences, as it had done so far in her life.
-She would make them fear her, not only for what she did or what she might do, but for how she could get away with it, leaving them her victims with neither safety nor recourse.
+She would make them fear her, not only for what she did or what she might do, but for how she could get away with it, leaving them her victims striped of both safety and recourse.

 She lay beneath her covers, exhausted but too thrilled to sleep.
 It was a spartan room, she supposed, noting the small desk and nightstand as the only other pieces of furniture other than her bed.
 Everything else was to her left, in the…